wbcolon/xPlay/README.md

 * Qt 5.x
 * Phonon (use Qt based music view with USE_PHONON=OFF)
 * Qwt 6.x for Qt5 (optional, deactivate with USE_QWT=OFF)
+* taglib
 * C++17

-With Qwt the UI has an improved volume knop and track slider.
+With Qwt the UI has an improved volume knob and track slider.

 ## Known Issues